 4. 90% of the alcohol consumed by underage drinkers involves binge drinking.

 5. More than half of the alcohol consumed in the United States involves binge drinking.

 6. Binge drinking is more common among those whose household income is $75,000 or higher.

 Is binge drinking a rite of passage when in college or has it become an epidemic?
 It appears that binge drinking is not just for college students.
-Yes, college students commonly binge drink, but they are not alone.
+Some college students are known to binge drink, but they are not alone.
 Based on the information from the CDC, binge drinking spans across all age groups, including underage drinkers as well as the elderly populations.
-Based on this information it is possible that an underage drinker may be a binge drinker and the older sibling in college may also be a binge drinker as well as their parents and grandparents.

-It is fascinating that there is a household income associated with binge drinking.
-Is it possible that you are less likely to binge drink if you make less money?
-Maybe this specific episodic drinking we call binge drinking is not as prevalent across the board, in all socioeconomic spheres.
-Is it an epidemic, or is it that over time, college drinking received media attention and the other populations are not viewed as news worthy?
-Is it that the American population is more interested in reading and hearing about college drinking and less interested in hearing about elderly consumption of alcohol?
+It is fascinating that there is a household income associated with binge drinking, when it does span across all socioeconomic classifications.
+Is it an epidemic in college or is it that over time, college drinking has received more media attention when compared to other populations?
+Are there more consequences associated with college binge drinking such as injuries, assault and death?
 Alcohol use and abuse spans across all socioeconomic classifications and age groups and it looks like binge drinking is following suit.

 Disclaimer: This blog is for informational purposes only.